 - Occupational therapy: This will help your child get fine motor skills, which are (or will be) essential for daily tasks.

-- Physical therapy: Like occupational therapy, it can help your child get more control of her movements.
+- Physical therapy: Like occupational therapy, it can help your child get more control of their movements.
 It can also improve strength and muscle tone over time.

 - Speech-language therapy: Helps with problems breathing, speaking, and swallowing.

-A child with benign congenital hypotonia may not need any therapy, although she may need to see a doctor for related problems, such as joint dislocation.
+A child with benign congenital hypotonia may not need any therapy, although they may need to see a doctor for related problems, such as joint dislocation.